About the Ombudsdman Programs

-Greater Springfield Senior Services Ombudsmen cover facilities in Agawam, East Longmeadow, Hampden, Longmeadow, Palmer, Springfield, West Springfield, and Wilbraham.
+Greater Springfield Senior Services’ Long-Term Care Ombudsman Program covers all nursing homes and rest homes located in our 12-town service area.
+This includes Agawam, East Longmeadow, Hampden, Longmeadow, Palmer, Springfield, West Springfield, and Wilbraham.

 Who is My Ombudsman?